datocms/documentation/src/hugo/basic-usage.md

 ### The config file

 The `dump` command will read a file `dato.config.js` (or the file passed by the `--config` option).
-This file should export a function that instructs how to transform the content stored remotely on DatoCMS into local files:
+This file should export a function that instructs how to transform the content stored remotely on DatoCMS into local files.

 Let's watch a simple example to get started: